 The dancers form an oval ring, almost a (broken) heart.
 On the one hand the ring is turning, on the other the figures to the rear are stamping forcibly on the spot, they lift their dancing leg with a jerk and then pound it on the ground.
 The elemental force of nature, nothing conventionally learned.
 There is no eye contact, it is not a social dance.
 The community is only created by the force of movement and by the power of the elemental cosmic forces rising from the subconscious.

 Despite the chaotic and almost exuberant dance, instinct and awareness create an even balance within the painting.
 The forces outward and those at the centre are in balance.
 The painting is expressive and yet under control.
 Somehow, the painting is reminiscent of a lively dream, mainly because of the spectral female figures.
 In any case, it is probably the most famous painting by Matisse, and for him it certainly was a redemption when he had completed and averted the compulsive events before him in colour and form.
 For the public it was a challenge, but the storm of outrage was later followed by high recognition.

-Matisse - cover of "Jazz"
+Matisse - cover